drawwithcode/2019-group-03-1/README.md

 ## Context
 ###### MI AMI FESTIVAL
-[MI AMI Festival](https://www.miamifestival.it/2020/) Musica Importante A Milano is a music festival organized by Rockit.it since 2005.
+[Mi Ami Festival](https://www.miamifestival.it/2020/) Musica Importante A Milano is a music festival organized by Rockit.it since 2005.
 It takes place every year in a park, currently the Idroscalo of Milan, during the last weekend of May.
 It hosts Italian artists from a predominantly independent area, alternative, without distinction of musical genre but with a careful musical-cultural selection.
 MI AMI is the most known summer festival of Milano, and it has an indie vibe and style that aligns perfectly with the mood of our site.

 <p align="center">
     <img src="images-readme/miami_festival.jpg" width="400">